automorphism88/snapraid-btrfs/README.md

-overhead is extremely small with the right mkfs settings (minimum possible number of inodes, minimum journal size (or journaling disabled), and no space reserved for root - see `man mke2fs` for more details), and because for the parity filesystems, there is no real use for any of the features which btrfs offers over ext4.
+overhead is extremely small with the right mkfs settings (minimum possible number of inodes, minimum journal size (or journaling disabled), and no space reserved for root - see `man mke2fs` for more details), and because for the parity drives, there is no real use for any of the features which btrfs offers over ext4.

 ### Q: What about the snapraid "content" files?
 A: Just like the parity files, these do not need to be snapshotted.
 If they are stored on the data drives, they should be in a dedicated subvolume, separate from the one where the data is stored.
-You don't need to worry about COW causing fragmentation the way it ordinarily does for database files, since when updating these, snapraid writes entirely new files before renaming them over the old ones.

 ### Q: What about the space consumed by the snapshots?
 A: Running out of parity space is not an issue (at least, no more of an issue